 Hello.
 My name is David Sutton.
-I am seventy-five years old; I was born in Hertfordshire and now live in a village in Oxfordshire; I am a retired computer programmer; I have been writing poetry for fifty-six years and this is my poetry site.
+I am seventy-eight years old; I was born in Hertfordshire and now live in a village in Oxfordshire; I am a retired computer programmer; I have been writing poetry for fifty-nine years and this is my poetry site.

 Let’s start with a bit of disambiguation.
 I am not the David Sutton who writes horror fiction and edits the Fortean Times.
 I am not the David Sutton who writes books on wild flowers.
 I am not the David Sutton who is the former leader of Reading Borough Council.
 I am not David Sutton the archivist.
 I am not David Sutton the singer, David Sutton the photographer nor David Sutton the footballer.
 In fact I am not any of the other David Suttons out there except me.
 From the Google point of view it is clearly a bad career move for a poet not to have a distinctive name, and I have toyed with the idea of changing mine; I quite fancied ‘William Shakespeare’ but apparently that one’s already been taken.